lee-dohm/code-smells/README.md

 * [Refactoring: Ruby Edition][refactoring-ruby]

 > One of the easiest ways to remove duplication is Extract Method.
 Extract the method and call it from multiple places.
 Some kinds of methods become so commonplace that we can go even further.
 Take for example attr_reader in Ruby.
-Implementing attribute readers is so common in object-oriented languages that the author of Ruby decided to provide a succinct way to declare them.
+Implementing attribute readers is so common in object-oriented languages that the author of Ruby decided to provide a succinct way to declare them. <br/>
+> -- *[Refactoring: Ruby Edition][refactoring-ruby]*

 #### Shotgun Surgery

 * p80

 > Shotgun surgery is similar to divergent change but is the opposite.
 You whiff this when every time you make a kind of change, you have to make a lot of little changes to a lot of different classes.
-When the changes are all over the place, they are hard to find, and it's easy to miss an important change.
+When the changes are all over the place, they are hard to find, and it's easy to miss an important change. <br/>
+> -- *[Refactoring][refactoring]*

 #### Speculative Generality

 * p83

 > You get it when people say, "Oh, I think we need the ability to do this kind of thing someday" and thus want all sorts of hooks and special cases to handle things that aren't required.
 The result often is harder to understand and maintain.
 If all this machinery were being used, it would be worth it.
 But if it isn't, it isn't.
-The machinery just gets in the way, so get rid of it.
+The machinery just gets in the way, so get rid of it. <br/>
+> -- *[Refactoring][refactoring]*

 #### Switch Statements

 * p82

 > Often you find the same switch statement scattered about a program in different places.
-If you add a new clause to the switch, you have to find all these switch statements and change them.
+If you add a new clause to the switch, you have to find all these switch statements and change them. <br/>
+> -- *[Refactoring][refactoring]*

 #### Temporary Field

 * p84

 > Sometimes you see an object in which an instance variable is set only in certain circumstances.
-Such code is difficult to understand, because you expect an object to need all of its variables.
+Such code is difficult to understand, because you expect an object to need all of its variables. <br/>
+> -- *[Refactoring][refactoring]*

-### Clean Code
+### Other Code Smells

-The Code Smells from Clean Code seem to devolve into "do things this way" rather than "this is an indicator of bad code that should be changed".

 #### Artificial Coupling